Your guide to construction

 What we'll do next

-Work on the River Great Ouse viaduct in May 2025
+We installed beams on the new River Great Ouse viaduct before Christmas 2025

-Work on the River Great Ouse viaduct in May 2025
+We installed beams on the new River Great Ouse viaduct before Christmas 2025

 A new bridge will carry thousands of drivers safely over the the East Coast Main Line railway.